samlandfried/groopr/README.md

 ## Privacy

 I'm not interested in any of your data.
 I don't store it now, and never will in the future.
 I will never contact you, and I will never allow anyone else to contact you with any information I have access to.
-If someone contacts you on Slack via Groopr, they have done it using the app and don't have any information besides your Slack name.

 ## How to setup in development